 - 2. Deceptive or fraudulent procurement of certification or recertification credentials and/or documentation; - 17.
 Willful obstruction of any investigation and/or representative of the Department or other agency empowered to enforce the provisions of this chapter or any applicable law, rule and/or regulation; - 21.
 Making material misrepresentation or providing false information on the NREMT certification examination and/or an application for EMT, EMT-Instructor or EMT-Paramedic certification or recertification; - 22.
-Failure to complete continuing education and performance standards as required by this chapter: - 24.
+Failure to complete continuing education and performance standards as required by this chapter; - 24.
 Any other action deemed by the Department to pose a threat to the public health, safety or welfare."

 Based on the foregoing, the Department has determined that your EMT certification must be revoked.
-Here, you not only failed to have the necessary prerequisites for EMT recertification, but you also submitted a false attestation to OEMS regarding your recertification qualifications and intentionally ignored OEMS's demands for an audit of your qualifications to avoid having your lack of recertification qualifications detected.
-Without question, an EMT who lacks a valid CPR certification and continuing education poses a significant threat to emergency medical patients in need of care.
+Here, you not only failed to have the necessary prerequisites for EMT recertification, but you also submitted a false attestation to OEMS regarding your recertification qualifications.
+Without question, an EMT who lacks a valid CPR certification, validation of core competences and continuning education poses a significant threat to emergency medical patients in need of care.
 Moreover, to be effective, EMTs must exercise good judgement, trust each other and be trusted by police officers, fire fighters, doctors and other professionals.
 Your actions here demonstrate poor judgment and lack of trustworthiness, which renders you a risk to patients as you lack characteristics that are necessary for the provision of effective emergency medical care.
 Therefore, as a result of your failure to cooperate with the Department's investigation, it is the intention of this Department to revoke your EMT certification.